HUNSR/RPL-IDS-Behavior-Dataset/README.md

 ---

-## 🚀 Running the Simulation to test evry thing is correct
+## 🚀 Running the Simulation to Verify Correctness

+- Open Cooja and navigate to `contiki-ng\IDS-example\Visualization\dataset`
-1. Inside Cooja, open the provided .csc simulation files from:
+- Open the provided `.csc` simulation files
-2. contiki-ng\IDS-example\Visualization\dataset
-3. Click Start to run the network simulation.
+- Click **Start** to begin the network simulation
-4. The modified nodes will generate log files containing network behavior.
+- The modified nodes should generate log files containing network behavior
+- Verify that the log files are being generated correctly and contain entries with "ids:"
-5. If everything is correct, close Cooja and proceed to the next step.
+- If everything is correct, close Cooja
-6. Navigate to the directory where sequential_executor.py is located:
+- Open a terminal and navigate to dataset directory
 ```
 cd contiki-ng\IDS-example\Visualization\dataset
 ```
-7. To execute the script, use the following command in the terminal:
+- Run `sequential_executor.py` to execute multiple network simulations in no-GUI mode.
 ```
     python3 sequential_executor.py
 ```